Learning to Register Unbalanced Point Pairs: Related Work

 The set of putative correspondences that is built by matching local feature descriptors tends to contain a high portion of outliers.
 Hence, the pose estimation algorithm should be robust against the existence of outliers.
-One of the most popular methods is RANdom SAmple Consensus (RANSAC)~\cite{fischler1981random} and its variants~\cite{fitzgibbon2003robust, raguram2012usac, hoseinnezhad2011m, chum2005matching}.
-There are recent studies of learning-based outlier rejection methods applied for the problem of two-view correspondences ~\cite{moo2018learning,zhang2019learning,brachmann2017dsac} and 3D correspondences ~\cite{choy2020high,choy2020deep}.
-Rather than repeating hypothesis-then-verify iterations, ~\cite{zhou2016fast} instead define a robust objective function to avoid repetitive hypothesis.
-Lee~\Etal~\cite{lee2021deephough} casts a rigid registration problem as a consensus maximization problem in 6D parameter space and utilizes Hough voting and learnable refinement module, resulting in a robust and efficient registration pipeline for the large-scale point cloud.
-Bai~\Etal\cite{bai2021pointdsc} incorporate the spatial compatibility to filter out noisy correspondences.
-Yu~\Etal\cite{yu2021cofinet} proposed to avoid keypoint detection by incorporating hierarchical correspondence extraction modules.
-Lu~\Etal\cite{lu2021hregnet} present bilateral and neighbor consensus to guide the hierarchical correspondence network for a large-scale LiDAR dataset.
+RANdom SAmple Consensus (RANSAC)~\citep{fischler1981random} and its variants~\citep{fitzgibbon2003robust,raguram2012usac,hoseinnezhad2011m,chum2005matching} are one of the most popular methods.
+Recent studies of learning-based outlier rejection methods apply for the problem of two-view correspondences ~\citep{moo2018learning,zhang2019learning,brachmann2017dsac} and 3D correspondences ~\citep{choy2020high,choy2020deep}. \citet{lee2021deephough} utilizes Hough voting in 6D parameter space and learnable refinement module, resulting in a robust and efficient registration pipeline for the large-scale point cloud. \citet{bai2021pointdsc} incorporate the spatial compatibility to filter out noisy correspondences. \citet{yu2021cofinet} proposed to avoid keypoint detection by incorporating hierarchical correspondence extraction modules and \citet{lu2021hregnet} present specialized pipeline for large-scale LiDAR scans.
+However, none of those methods are explicitly designed for the unbalanced point cloud registration and we empirically found that those methods collapse under the extreme imbalance in terms of spatial extent and point density.

-\textbf{Global localization.} The early global localization algorithms are based on the 2D images~\cite{chen2017deep,sarlin2019coarse,sattler2017large}, where input images are matched against the 3D map reconstructed with Structure from Motion (SfM).
-They often cast a visual localization task as an image retrieval problem, where the query images are described with global descriptors, and the most similar point features are retrieved from the database.
-Vector of Locally Aggregated Descriptors (VLAD) ~\cite{jegou2010aggregating,arandjelovic2013all} is one of the most widely used approaches.
+\textbf{Global localization.} The early global localization algorithms are based on the 2D images~\citep{chen2017deep,sarlin2019coarse,sattler2017large}, where input images are matched against the 3D map reconstructed with Structure from Motion (SfM).
+They often cast a visual localization task as a retrieval problem, where the query images are described with global descriptors, and the most similar point features are retrieved from the database.
+Vector of Locally Aggregated Descriptors (VLAD) ~\citep{jegou2010aggregating,arandjelovic2013all} is one of the most widely used approaches.
 It aggregates the local descriptors into a single global descriptor via clustering and is designed to be very low dimensional.
-Arandjelovic~\Etal~\cite{arandjelovic2016netvlad} has extended it to learnable method.
+NetVLAD~\citep{arandjelovic2016netvlad} has extended it to learnable method.